-Shared Work Program FAQs
+Shared-Work Program FAQs

-Q. What is Shared-Work?
+Q. What is shared-work?

-A. Shared-Work is an alternative to layoffs that may be used when the work available to employees decreases.
+A. shared-work is an alternative to layoffs that may be used when the work available to employees decreases.
 Instead of the employer laying off some employees, all employees share the available work by working reduced hours and collecting a portion of their unemployment compensation, or UC, benefits.
-To receive approval for a Shared-Work Plan, an employer must certify that the plan is in lieu of layoffs that would involve at least 10 percent of the employees in the affected unit and would result in an equivalent reduction in work hours.
+To receive approval for a shared-work plan, an employer must certify that the plan is in lieu of layoffs that would involve at least 10 percent of the employees in the affected unit and would result in an equivalent reduction in work hours.

-Q. If I choose Shared-Work, must I use it for my entire business?
+Q. If I choose shared-work, must I use it for my entire business?

-A. No. A Shared-Work plan can apply to a department, shift or other organizational unit.
-You may have more than one Shared-Work plan.
+A. No. A shared-work plan can apply to a department, shift or other organizational unit.
+You may have more than one shared-work plan.

-Q. How many employees are required for a Shared-Work plan?
+Q. How many employees are required for a shared-work plan?

-A. The department, shift or unit under a Shared-Work plan must have at least two participating employees without regard to corporate officers.
+A. The department, shift or unit under a shared-work plan must have at least two participating employees without regard to corporate officers.

 Q. Are there any requirements for employee participation?

 A. Yes.
 Employees must have been employed in the department, shift or unit for at least three months immediately preceding the date the plan is submitted to the department for approval.
-Employees that will work 40 or more hours per week while the plan is in effect are also excluded.
+Employees who will work 40 or more hours per week while the plan is in effect are also excluded.

-Q. If I have union employees, must the union approve Shared Work?
+Q. If I have union employees, must the union approve shared-work?

 A. Yes.
-If your employees are covered by a collective bargaining agreement, a signed consent form from the collective bargaining representative must accompany the application for approval of a Shared-Work plan.
+If your employees are covered by a collective bargaining agreement, a signed consent form from the collective bargaining representative must accompany the application for approval of a shared-work plan.

 A. You must reduce hours by at least 20 percent and by no more than 40 percent.